WilliamQLiu/data-analysis-examples/Stats/Overview.md

     - _Programming_ - In R, this is 'factor()' and Python's Pandas, this is 'categorical' with an optional order
 * __Continuous (aka Quantitative)__ - Deals with numbers (e.g. '_length_', '_age_').
 Continuous are further categorized as:
     - __Interval__ - Two or more possibilities, there is a logical order that you can measure (i.e. numbers that you can do arithmetic with), and there are equal intervals (e.g. Fahrenheit measurement of 40 to 50 degrees is the same difference as 50 to 60 degrees)
-    - __Ratio__ - Two or more possibilites, there is a logical order that you can measure, there are equal intervals, and there is a true zero point (e.g. the weight of an object cannot weigh less than 0)
+    - __Ratio__ - Two or more possibilities, there is a logical order that you can measure, there are equal intervals, and there is a true zero point (e.g. the weight of an object cannot weigh less than 0)

 ### Reliability